 At all relevant times, Schneider was CEA's Chief Operating Officer ("COO").
-Schneider's spouse, Edward Schneider, was employed by and received income from WeidnerCA for approximately 20 years.
-WeidnerCA was a source of income to Schneider, as the income received by her spouse is considered community property, and her share of that community property exceeded \$500.
+Schneider's spouse, Edward Schneider, was employed by and received income from WeidnerCA for at least 20 years.
+WeidnerCA was a reportable source of income to Schneider, as the income received by her spouse is considered community property, and her share of that community property exceeded \$500 and WeidnerCA was an entity that supplied materials, equipment, or provided services of the type used by the CEA.

 In November 2018, Schneider and other procurement staff requested bids on a project to manufacture and install signage.
 Three companies put in bids, including WeidnerCA.
 Two procurement staff and Schneider considered the proposals.
 Staff made recommendations, but the ultimate decision was Schneider's.
 The bid selected was not required to be the lowest, most responsible bid.
 On or around December 14, 2018, Schneider approved WeidnerCA's proposal in response to the bid for services and signed off on the contract on behalf of the CEA.
 The contract was for WeidnerCA to provide signage at the CEA's downtown location.
 The amount of the contract was for just over \$20,000.
-In justifying the choice, the internal documentation noted that WeidnerCA was selected because the quote was within the project's budget, the bid met all the requested scope of work, and the bidder came highly recommended.
+In justifying the choice, the internal documentation noted that WeidnerCA was selected because the quote was within the project's budget, the bid met all the requested scope of work, the bidder had previously produced and installed other signage in the building in which CEA was located, and the bidder came highly recommended.